Alastair Hanton: National Giro

-In 1982 Hanton was promoted from Operations Director to Deputy Managing Director.
+In 1982, Hanton was promoted from Operations Director to Deputy Managing Director.

 In 1985, Hanton initiated the LINK ATM network that allowed customers to withdraw money from ATMs of banks other than their own.

 Charity and campaign work

 Hanton was one of the founders of The Fairtrade Foundation.

-Hanton also founded the Environmental Transport Association, was vice-chairman of Christian Aid, chair of Living Streets and the London Cycling Campaign.
+Hanton also founded the Environmental Transport Association, was vice-chairman of Christian Aid, and chair of Living Streets and the London Cycling Campaign.

 Family

-Hanton married Margaret Lumsden, a market researcher and Cambridge graduate in 1956.
+Hanton married Margaret Lumsden, a market researcher and Cambridge graduate, in 1956.
 They had two sons and a daughter.